-Mexico’s president seeks public approval to prosecute five ex-presidents
+Amid covid-19, recession and violence, Mexico’s López Obrador takes aim at his predecessors

 Now President Andrés Manuel López Obrador is threatening to shatter that tradition, accusing his five immediate predecessors of corruption or unfair economic policies — and seeking public approval to bring them to justice.

-The 66-year-old populist is asking Mexico’s Senate to back a national referendum on the effort, and petitioning the Supreme Court to rule on whether such a vote would be constitutional.
+The 66-year-old populist is asking Mexico’s Senate to back a national referendum on the effort and petitioning the Supreme Court to rule on whether such a vote would be constitutional.

 “This is not about persecution,” López Obrador told reporters this month.
 “I am not vengeful and I have no personal problems with them.
 But I cannot keep silent.”